AnonShell/agam-space/SECURITY.md

 - Proof-of-concept or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit it

-This information will help us triage your report more quickly.
+The more detail you provide, the faster we can validate and fix the issue.

 ## Disclosure Policy

-When we receive a security bug report, we will:
+When we receive a security bug report:

-1. Confirm the problem and determine affected versions
+1. We'll confirm the problem and determine affected versions
 2. Audit code to find any similar problems
 3. Prepare fixes for all supported versions
-4. Release patched versions as soon as possible
+4. Release patched versions and publicly acknowledge your contribution (unless you prefer to remain anonymous)

+We appreciate your patience as we work to address security issues responsibly.

 ## Security Best Practices for Users